lucianor8775/escaping-morgana/Dimension-split/Grab-fruit.md

 animals:"why are you stealing!! its only your first day here and we have already caught you stealing. dont test us."

-Arthur: i swear i wasnt doing it on purpose, i had no idea that fruit belonged to you!! maybe you should try picking up after yourself instead of
+Arthur: i swear i wasnt doing it on purpose, i had no idea that apple even belonged to you!! maybe you should try picking up after yourself.